trinity-theme/trinity-icon-theme/README.md

 OVERVIEW
 ========

-This directory contains *trinity-icon-theme*, a free and open-source SVG icon theme, based on [archdroid-icon-theme][1] which in turn is based on Android Lollipop Material Design icons.
+This repository contains *trinity-icon-theme*, a free and open-source SVG icon theme, based on [archdroid-icon-theme][1] which in turn is based on Android Lollipop Material Design icons.
 The main difference from *archdroid-icon-theme* is that color palette have been adjusted to [trinity-gtk-theme][2] and trademark/logo/servicemark icons have been removed.
 Therefore, *trinity-icon-theme* isn't prohibited for non-commercial use.

 The original sources can be downloaded from: